scikit-hep/root_numpy/README.markdown

 root_numpy
 ----------

-Python Extension for converting root files to numpy structure array.
-This is very useful for using in interactive data exploration environment like ipython (especially notebook) or sage.
+Python Extension for converting root files to numpy [structure array](http://docs.scipy.org/doc/numpy/user/basics.rec.html).
+This is very useful for using in interactive data exploration environment like [ipython](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html) (especially notebook).

 Written in C++ with lots of pointer+memcpy magic and it doesn't call PyRoot so it's much faster if you are trying to read a large file.